Assessment and performance at Bathwick St. Mary School

 The school’s Ofsted Inspections in October 2005 and in February 2009, found that the school provided an Outstanding provision for its children.

-This table shows a summary of the National Curriculum assessment results of pupils in the school (2014) and nationally (2013) at the end of Key Stage 1, as a percentage of those eligible for assessment.
+The KS1 table shows a summary of the 2016 National Curriculum assessment results of pupils, both in the school and nationally at the end of Key Stage 1, as a percentage of those eligible for assessment.
 The number of eligible children is 30.
 Figures may not total 100 per cent because of rounding.